awslabs/app-server-migration/README.md

 	- `mhrs`: Effort estimations in person hours to migrate the application.
 Report shows the time required to migrate per feature, along with the total time needed to migrate the entire application.
 	- `rule_type`: Denotes where to search to find a rule match.
 In the above example rule, it will look for `import` statements to search for imported packages.
 The processing logic is coded in the Analyzer.
 	- `remove`: Action denoting elimination of attributes present inside it.
 In the above example, the rule will match against any `import` statement having `package` name either `java.sql.DriverManager` or `oracle.jdbc.driver.OracleDriver`.
-	- `recommendation`: Maps to the identifer of recommendation present in the associated `recommendations.json` file.
+	- `recommendation`: Maps to the identifier of recommendation present in the associated `recommendations.json` file.

 The `recommendations.json` file would look like: